 While travelling on water for 20 hours might not be everyone’s cup of tea, this is how long it would take to get from Scotland to France on the ferry.
 DFDS is set to introduce a new ferry service between Rosyth and Dunkirk for the first time.
+However, it hasn’t started running yet, as it depends on the “willingness to address at pace the components of effective border control which remain reserved” of the UK Government.

 Danish company DFDS has initially proposed the new service in 2022, which ended up not going far due to lack of funds.
-However, ‘Project Brave’ is being reintroduced as early as 2025 with the funding issue having now been resolved.
+However, ‘Project Brave’ is being reintroduced as early as 2026 with the funding issue having now been resolved.

 The journey between Scotland and France could become one of the longest ferry journeys in Europe, running three times a week and taking 20 hours in total.
 Currently, the longest ferry journey is from Portsmouth to Bilbao in Spain, which lasts between 27 and 30 hours.